aryanverma2199/Academic-portal-for-registration/README.md

 3. User authentication using JWT
 4. Admin can Update profile details, password in profile section
 5. Admin can add delete or get any student, admin or faculty
-6. Admin can add new departments and subjects
+6. Admin can add new departments
-7. Admin can create new notices
-8. Faculty can Update profile details, password in profile section
+7. Faculty can Update profile details, password in profile section
-9. Faculty can create new test, mark attendance or students and also upload marks of created tests
-10. Student can Update profile details, password in profile section
+8. Student can Update profile details, password in profile section
+9. Student can upload their documents in their profile
-11. Student can check their attendance, marks and subject list
+10. Student can check their profile and fee status
+11. Student can pay their academic fees
 12. Error display feature available with form validation
-13. Modern UI
+13. Unique UI

 # Features to be added later in the future

 1. Mobile Responsiveness
-2. Sections other than academics
+2. Hostel Management
 3. More freedom to admin while adding new students,admins,faculties.
+4. Accountant Section